nkonev/blog/readme.md

 Q: Why does blog wait for PostgreSQL, Elasticsearch, Redis, RabbltMQ port availability on boot?

-A: Primarily for deploy tests runned inside Travis.
-When there isn' t these waits, I had spirously tests fails due inpredictable time of Elasticsearch boot.
+A: Primarily for deploy tests run inside Github CI.
+When there isn' t these waits, I had spuriously tests fails due to unpredictable time of Elasticsearch boot.

 ## Embedded API documentation